 “The problem is: if you are not using opioids, what do you use instead?”
 Meldrum said.
 She said other combinations of cognitive behavioral therapy and physical therapy may be effective, but they are rarely covered by insurance.
 They also require more time and effort than swallowing a pill.

 Today, the search continues.
 Pain experts are still seeking a safe, effective and accessible way to relieve chronic pain.
 Millions of people who have become addicted are looking for ways to recover.
-But more resources are available today than ever before, and relief from addiction is possible for those who seek treatment.
+But more resources for heroin addiction are available today than ever before, and relief from addiction is possible for those who seek treatment.